Areas of Need

 We encourage an active partnership through an ongoing dialogue with parents/carers.
 The home-school agreement is central to this.
 Parents/carers have much to contribute to our support for children with special educational needs and disabilities.
 The school SENDCo (Mrs Lakey) liaises with parents/carers in 1:1 meetings in the Autumn and Spring Terms.
 Meetings can also be arranged at other times in the year if required.
-Our School Social Learning Mentor (Mrs Emma Pennington) also provides support for parents and appointments can be booked with her or you can attend her coffee mornings.
+Our School Positive Futures Worker (Miss Sophie Mason) also provides support for parents and appointments can be booked with her or you can attend her coffee mornings.

 St Francis' SEND Information Report and St Francis' Special Educational Needs and Disability Policy clearly state in greater detail how this policy translates into practice and the arrangements made for supporting special needs and disabilities in our school.

-The designated member of the governing body to monitor provision for pupils with identified needs is Mr Andrew Egan.
-He regularly meets with the SENDCo to monitor whole school provision and is always willing to talk to parents/carers.
+The designated member of the governing body to monitor provision for pupils with identified needs is Mrs Joanne Langhorn.
+She regularly meets with the SENDCo (at least termly) to monitor whole school provision and is always willing to talk to parents/carers.

 We have regular meetings each term to share the progress of special needs children with their parents/carers.
 We endeavour to inform the parents/carers of any additional intervention, and the process of decision-making by providing clear information relating to the education of children with special educational needs.

-Additionally parents/carers are invited to attend termly progress meetings with the class teacher and November and March SEND Support Plan Meetings to review progress and discuss any issues with the SENDCo.
+Additionally parents/carers are invited to attend termly progress meetings with the class teacher and Support Plan Meetings to review progress and discuss any issues about children's learning.
+Meetings with the SENDCo can be booked through the school office at any time throughout the year.
 They also have the opportunity to speak with support staff and to comment upon and sign documentation.